Your pitcher was "cleared to throw"… so why does it still not feel right?

 That's ideal.

-How long does it take to go through the framework?
+How long does it take to go through the material?

 Most parents go through the core lessons in short sessions over time, not all at once.